Annotation Curricula to Implicitly Train Non-Expert Annotators: Abstract

 \section{Abstract}

 Annotation studies often require annotators to familiarize themselves with the task, its annotation scheme, and the data domain.
-This can be overwhelming in the beginning, mentally taxing, and induce errors into the resulting annotations; especially in citizen science or crowd sourcing scenarios where domain expertise is not required and only annotation guidelines are provided.
+This can be overwhelming in the beginning, mentally taxing, and induce errors into the resulting annotations; especially in citizen science or crowdsourcing scenarios where domain expertise is not required.
 To alleviate these issues, this work proposes annotation curricula, a novel approach to implicitly train annotators.
-The goal is to gradually introduce annotators into the task by ordering instances that are annotated according to a learning curriculum.
+The goal is to gradually introduce annotators into the task by ordering instances to be annotated according to a learning curriculum.
 To do so, this work formalizes annotation curricula for sentence- and paragraph-level annotation tasks, defines an ordering strategy, and identifies well-performing heuristics and interactively trained models on three existing English datasets.
-Finally, a user study is conducted with 40 voluntary participants who are asked to identify the most fitting misconception for English tweets about the Covid-19 pandemic.
-The results show that using a simple heuristic to order instances can already significantly reduce the total annotation time while preserving a high annotation quality.
-Annotation curricula thus can provide a novel way to improve data collection.
-To facilitate future research, all code and data from the user study consisting of 2,400 annotations is made available.\footnote{\url{https://github.com/UKPLab/annotation-curriculum}.}
+Finally, we provide a proof of concept for annotation curricula in a carefully designed user study with 40 voluntary participants who are asked to identify the most fitting misconception for English tweets about the Covid-19 pandemic.
+The results indicate that using a simple heuristic to order instances can already significantly reduce the total annotation time while preserving a high annotation quality.
+Annotation curricula thus can be a promising research direction to improve data collection.
+To facilitate future research --- for instance, to adapt annotation curricula to specific tasks and expert annotation scenarios --- all code and data from the user study consisting of 2,400 annotations is made available.\footnote{\url{https://github.com/UKPLab/annotation-curriculum}.}